-If you have kittens that need to be re-homed, whether delivered by your own cat, born to a fostered pregnant cat, or just rescued kittens from whatever source, you need to make sure that they go to good homes.
-That means a home where their physical as well as emotional needs will be fully met and where they will be treated like part of the family: never abused, declawed or simply abandoned.
-Everyone loves playing with sweet kittens, but it’s up to you to ensure that the kitty’s adopting family will always be committed to taking care of unpleasant situations as well – if and when health or behavior problems develop over time (and they may).
+If you have kittens that need to be re-homed, whether delivered by your own cat, born to a fostered pregnant cat or just rescued kittens from whatever source, you need to make sure that they go to good homes.
+That means a home where their physical, as well as emotional needs, will be fully met and where they will be treated as part of the family: never abused, declawed, or simply abandoned.
+Everyone loves playing with sweet kittens, but it's up to you to ensure that the kitty's adopting family will always be committed to taking care of unpleasant situations as well - if and when health or behavior problems develop over time (and they may).

 Screening Unknown Adopters

 If you placed an ad in the newspaper to find homes for cats or kittens, you should thoroughly investigate the people who reply to make sure they are indeed who they claim to be and are not looking for cats for malicious reasons.
 Ask for IDs and write down the details.
 Make sure that the people who want to adopt are over 21.
 Let them talk to you for a while over the phone.
 Listen, don't just talk, and try to figure them out before inviting them into your home to see the kittens.

 Never advertise your kittens as "free".
 Always charge a fee.
 If this feels too greedy, donate the money to a charity, but still, make sure the adopters pay you the money.
 That is your way to ensure a certain level of commitment, and also to filter out people who are looking to collect animals for laboratory research or just out there to abuse cats.

 Try to ask as much as you can over the phone first.
 Go through the questions suggested below before you even ask them over.
 If they think you're asking too many questions, explain that you are trying to find a good home for the kitten, not just any home.
 If they are serious about adopting, they will be glad that you're taking the time and effort to do this.